viktors-telle/personal-blog/content/blog/podcasts-that-i-would-recommend-listening/podcasts-that-i-would-recommend-listening.md

 ## AskPat 2.0

+When it comes to entrepreneurship podcast by Pat Flynn is the best.

 https://open.spotify.com/show/00CuvjXkTsBJkp7F2v1Rjl?si=IHAYvyNaQcCy_X6Z89MC_Q

 ## The College Investor Audio Show

+Again podcast covering finances and investing.
 I watched some episodes on topics that interested me at a particular time.

 https://open.spotify.com/show/2WtF5XvOdiNNLSXbkPmvLa?si=FqYbpLBpT12V267ITgKpWw